 It is the responsibility of every member of the University community to foster an environment free of Prohibited Conduct.
-All members of the University community are encouraged to take reasonable and prudent actions to prevent or stop an act of
+All members of the University community are encouraged to take reasonable and prudent actions to prevent or stop an act of Prohibited Conduct.

-Prohibited Conduct.
 The University will support and assist community members who take such actions.

-Concerns about the University's application of Title IX, VAWA, Title VII, the Clery Act may be addressed to the Title IX Manager; the United States Department of Education, Clery Act Compliance Division (at clery@ed.gov); the United States Department of Education, Office for Civil Rights (at OCR@ed.gov or (800) 421-3481); and/or the Equal Employment Opportunity Commission at: info@eeoc.gov or (800) 669-4000.
+Concerns about the University's application of Title IX, VAWA, Title VII, the Clery Act may be addressed to the Title IX Manager (at title9manager@laverne.edu); the United States Department of Education, Clery Act Compliance Division (at clery@ed.gov); the United States Department of Education, Office for Civil Rights (at OCR@ed.gov or (800) 421-3481); and/or the Equal Employment Opportunity Commission at:info@eeoc.gov or (800) 669-4000.

 The Title IX Manager and Deputy Title IX Coordinators can be contacted by telephone, email, or in person during regular office hours.
-The names and contact information for current University staff with Title IX responsibilities can be found at http://laverne.edu/title-ix/.
+The names and contact information for current University staff with Title IX responsibilities can be found at: http://laverne.edu/title-ix/.

-The "Policy on Sexual and Gender-Based Harassment, Discrimination, Retaliation, and Other Forms of Interpersonal Violence" includes:
+The "Policy on Sex Discrimination Involving Sexual Assault, Sexual and Gender-Based Harassment, Other Forms of Relationship Violence, and Retaliation" includes:

-Guide for Reporting, Investigation and Resolution of Prohibited Conduct for Student Respondents.
+Guide for Reporting, Investigation and Resolution of Prohibited Conduct for Student Respondents

-Guide for Reporting, Investigation and Resolution of Prohibited Conduct for Employee Respondents.
+Guide for Reporting, Investigation and Resolution of Prohibited Conduct for Employee Respondents

-Guide for Reporting, Investigation and Resolution of Prohibited Conduct for Third Party Respondents.
+Guide for Reporting, Investigation and Resolution of Prohibited Conduct for Third Party Respondents

-Contact & Reporting Resources.
+Contact & Reporting Resources